tldr-pages/tldr/pages/common/gdu.md

 `gdu --no-hidden`

-- Only print result, do not enter interactive mode:
+- Only print the result, do not enter interactive mode:

 `gdu --non-interactive {{path/to/directory}}`

-- Do not show progress in non-interactive mode (useful in scripts):
+- Do not show the progress in non-interactive mode (useful in scripts):

 `gdu --no-progress {{path/to/directory}}`